devonartis/aws-secure-access-infrastructure-identity-workshop/docs/02-using-AWS-Systems-Manager-Session-Manager.md

 5.Review the information in the pop-up about changing account settings, and then, if you approve, choose the option to accept and click **Change setting**. **NOTE:** The system can take several minutes to complete the process of moving all instances from the standard-instances tier to the advanced-instances tier.

-6.Select *managed instances* You should now see a new *Advanced Instances* label next to the *managed instances* Heading and you can now manage on-premise systems.
+6.Select *managed instances* You should now see a new *Advanced Instances* label next to the *managed instances* Heading and you can now manage on-premises systems.

 ### Task 4: Create IAM users and policy restrictions based on tags
 **NOTE:** The following steps require full access to IAM.